ansys/grantami-jobqueue/doc/source/contributing.rst

 ===========================

 This project adheres with PyAnsys recommendation of styling and formatting.
-The easiest way to validate changes are compliant is to run the following command:
+The easiest way to validate changes are compliant is to run this command:

 .. code:: bash